What is in U.S. Senate deal on spending, debt ceiling

 Here is what is in the deal, according to Senate leaders:

-The deal would increase government spending by nearly $300 billion (£216.27) over two years.
-It would increase discretionary defence spending by $165 billion over current spending caps.
-It would increase non-defence domestic discretionary spending caps by $131 billion over current spending levels.
+The deal would increase government spending by nearly $300 billion over two years.
+It would increase discretionary defense spending by $165 billion over current spending caps.
+It would increase non-defense domestic discretionary spending caps by $131 billion over current spending levels.

-The $131 billion increase in non-defence spending would include $20 billion for infrastructure spending and $6 billion to fund the fight against opioids and mental health crises.
+The $131 billion increase in non-defense spending would include $20 billion for infrastructure spending and $6 billion to fund the fight against opioids and mental health crises.

 CHILDREN‘S HEALTH INSURANCE PROGRAM